A Cumberland Township home was damaged Tuesday night in a two-alarm fire that broke out shortly before 9 p.m.

 The cause of the fire and the extent of the damage is still being investigated, though the fire did spread to part of the house containing bedrooms on the second floor and the dining room and kitchen on the first floor, said John Eline, the public information officer for Gettysburg Fire Department.

-Bundled in a coat and watching firefighters work on the flames still coming from the garage, homeowner Kathy Miller said she was inside the house with her husband,
+Bundled in a coat and watching firefighters work on the flames still coming from the garage, homeowner Kathy Miller said she was inside the house with her husband, Kelly, and their son, Kyle, a ninth-grader at Delone Catholic High School, when the fire started.

 They had been relaxing and their son was doing homework when smoke alarms sounded against the quiet night.